Mostafa-wael/Exploring-the-Landscape-of-the-Egyptian-Software-Market/README.md

-# Exploring the Landscape of the Egyptian Software Industry
+# Exploring the Landscape of the Egyptian Software Market

 ## A Data-driven Approach